- Nitrous oxide is a greenhouse gas and ozone-depleting substance.

 As an abundant chemical feedstock, the use of N2O as a sustainable oxidant in synthetic organic chemistry is an attractive prospect, liberating environmentally benign dinitrogen (N2).
 Such reactions are encumbered by the robust triatomic formulation of this gas, typically requiring forcing reaction conditions that are energy intensive and undesirable from a remediation perspective.
 The development of mild and selective alternatives is a longstanding ambition of research scientists, but has been met with little success.

 In their paper ‘Rhodium(I) Pincer Complexes of Nitrous Oxide’ published in the journal Angewandte Chemie, researchers from the University of Warwick’s Department of Chemistry have reported well-defined compounds of nitrous oxide that provide valuable insights into how this gas interacts with one of the most widely employed transition metals in organic synthesis.

 The associated experimental data is the most comprehensive collected to date for any transition metal adduct, for which there are very few precedents.
 This work provides a fundamental reference point in the field and is likely to stimulate and guide future catalyst developments.

-Dr Adrian Chaplin from the Department of Chemistry at the University of Warwick comments:
+Dr. Adrian Chaplin from the Department of Chemistry at the University of Warwick comments:

 “Nitrous oxide is commonly known as laughing gas, but its environmental impact is certainly nothing to laugh about and often overlooked altogether.
-As a chemical reagent its potential has yet to be fully harnessed, and to do so a sustainable manner is a formidable challenge for the scientific community.”
+As a chemical reagent its potential has yet to be fully harnessed, and to do so in a sustainable manner is a formidable challenge for the scientific community.”